kasadawa/drag-and-drop-todos-list-with-VueJS/README.md

-# Drag & Drop todo list with VueJS
+# Drag & Drop todos list with VueJS

 Used stack:
  - VueJS